ekuiter/ekuiter/README.md

 **Hi there! 👋**

-I am a researcher in software engineering with an interest in modeling and reasoning about software variability.
+I am a software engineering researcher with an interest in modeling and reasoning about software variability.
 I am currently a research assistant and PhD student at the University of Magdeburg in Germany.
 Find my projects below or [contact me](mailto:kuiter@ovgu.de).